 To prepare the infusion of chamomile, use about two teaspoons of chamomile flowers per cup of tea, and the ship to cover the oils do not evaporate.
 It is important to treat stomach eating a cup every morning before breakfast for a period of two or three months.
 Also, chamomile tea is useful for rinsing the oral mucosa.
 Studies have shown the following effects: antispasmodic, anxiolytic, anti-inflammatory, and mutagenic and lowering cholesterol.

 It is possible to use for wound healing and improve diabetes or cancer prevention.
 If used consistently, its action can be a sedative effect.
 Chamomile help fight fevers, neuralgia, colic, spasms gastrointestinal, nervousness, insomnia.
 When consumed before meals, it has a tonic effect on appetite.

 Chamomile tea is also useful for treating colds, sleep disturbances, nervousness, menstrual cramps (vaginal washes chamomile), allergic rhinitis (hay fever) and other allergies.
 For external use, prepare chamomile tea to treat skin and skin, specifically dry areas of the skin, psoriasis, washing, and disinfection of mouth and wounds, red eyes, certain types of conjunctivitis, treatment of certain wounds (promotes healing), hemorrhoids cures face, hair discoloration, hiatal hernia.

 The effects of drinking chamomile tea:

-- the only one discovered is the allergy to chamomile, but it’s not that common.
-The interactions: none known.
+- The only one discovered is the allergy to chamomile, but it’s not that common.
+The interactions: none was known.